BarryCoding/mastering-nuxt-with-cursor/project-progress/06-basic-data-fetching.md

 4. **CSS Clip-Path Animation**: Uses `clip-path: inset()` for a clean typewriter reveal effect
 5. **Conditional AI Generation**: Title only generates on first message to optimize API usage
 6. **Improved AI Prompting**: Enhanced system prompt for better title quality and consistency

+## 06-05: Complete the Data Fetching

+### Summary

+This commit completes the data fetching implementation by integrating project management with API endpoints, implementing parallel data loading strategies, and fixing layout issues to achieve a fully functional, API-driven application state.

+### Changes Overview

+- **Integrated project fetching** with `useFetch` in `useProjects` composable
+- **Implemented parallel data loading** using `Promise.all()` for chats and projects
+- **Fixed layout constraints** using flexbox patterns for proper content scrolling